Helen Appo Cook: Marriage and children

 Helen and John Francis Cook, Jr. married in 1864.
-He became the wealthiest African American resident in Washington, D.C. with a reported worth of $200,000 in 1895.
-His professional endeavors included an appointment as D.C.'s chief tax collector (1874 to 1884), serving as a trustee of Howard University (1874-1908), and partner with his brother, George F. T. Cook, and former congressman George Henry White in the firm Cook, Cook and White, which manufactured bricks from 1904 to 1906.
+He became the wealthiest African American resident in Washington, D.C., with a reported worth of $200,000 in 1895.
+His professional endeavors included an appointment as D.C.'s chief tax collector (1874 to 1884), serving as a trustee of Howard University (1874-1908), and partnering with his brother, George F. T. Cook, and former congressman George Henry White in the firm Cook, Cook and White, which manufactured bricks from 1904 to 1906.

 The Cooks had five children, including Elizabeth Appo Cook (1864–1953), John Francis Cook, III (1868–1932), Charles Chaveau Cook (abt 1871–1910), George Frederick Cook (1874–1927), and Ralph Victor Cook (1875–1949).

 Death

-Helen Cook died from pneumonia and heart failure on November 20, 1913 in Washington, D.C. at the family Cook residence (1118 Sixteenth Street, Northwest).
+Helen Cook died from pneumonia and heart failure on November 20, 1913, in Washington, D.C., at the family Cook residence (1118 Sixteenth Street, Northwest).
 One African American newspaper noted that she was "easily the wealthiest colored woman in the District of Columbia.
 The Cook estate has been considered to be worth not less than a quarter of a million dollars...Mrs.
 Cook was greatly interested in Negro organizations and charity work and was a woman of kindly heart and broad sympathies."
 Cook was buried at Columbian Harmony Cemetery, along with her late husband, John F. Cook, Jr. and other Cook family members.
 The law firm Carlisle, Luckett & Howe handled Cook's estate.